grasshoff/philhistcomp/docs/nurse_hate_thread/Zwischenbericht.md

 **C**: "We need to snatch nurses for our european loyalist gene pool and turn them in to stay at home mums for >4 children so that they dont work for the state, we collapse the welfare state, produce white babies and prevent the nurse from dealing with negroes and other abominations STDs and can opener accidents."

 According to the author, turning nurses into "stay at home mums" is beneficial both for the European society and for the nurses themselves.
-The European society would use the nurses to produce "white babies", that is, a white supremacist aim.
+The postulated European society would use the nurses to produce "white babies", that is, a white supremacist aim.
 Simultaneously, these nurses would be freed from their loneliness while realizing their feminine and nurturing nature.

 Another interesting aspect are the properties, nouns and adjectives, attributed to nurses.
 In a first step I took a closer look at the noun chunks in the post.
 Noun chunks are flat phrases, which have a noun as their head.
 Or, in other words, the noun chunk is the noun in addition to the words that describe it.
 The first noun chunk is "Most women".
 This generic appeals to some kind of female essence.
 The generic can be traced back to the sentence: "Most women whom work at hospitals with any job are feminen, nuturing, of decent intellect (for a woman) and lonely (to the point of suicide)".